alessandro-041229/musicShop-web-design/README.md

 # MUSIC SHOP

-this repository contains a finished project regarding an online website for a music shop, wich allows the users to buy the various songs copies for their own with a system for recharge their own online wallet for the app.
+this repository contains a finished project regarding an online website for a music shop, which allows the users to buy the various songs copies for their own with a system for recharge their own online wallet for the app.

-at same time with a section dedicated to the administrators from wich they will be able to edit and change the informations regarding the songs disponibility and even add new songs or artists to the list of the one already present.
+at same time with a section dedicated to the administrators from which they will be able to edit and change the informations regarding the songs disponibility and even add new songs or artists to the list of the ones already present.

 # requisites

-* for run the following program is necessary the utilize of XAMPP..
+* to run the following program is necessary to utilize XAMPP.
 XAMPP is a completely free and easy to install Apache distribution containing MySQL, PHP and Perl. link to website for download: https://www.apachefriends.org/it/index.html

-* the installation of heidiSQL as following for run the database and test it.
+* the installation of heidiSQL to run the database and test it.
 HeidiSQL is a free and open-source administration tool for MariaDB, MySQL, as well as Microsoft SQL Server, PostgreSQL and SQLite. link to website for download: https://www.heidisql.com/